bheney/build-bill/README.md

     * The movement is imperceptably quick, but the sprites appear to flail as they rotate between premoves.
     * It doesn't impact game performance, and if I cared about making this look perfect, I wouldn't be doing it in Scratch.

+# Future Improvements

+## Points
+* I got a little ambitious with my project proposal.
+Admitedly, instead of finding something that Scratch could do, I tried to make Scratch do something that I wanted to do.
+There are no points in this implimentations.
+    * It's not that points would be technically difficult to implement, but it is just one thing I did not give myself time to develop.

+## Artwork
+* Graphic design is not my passion.
+* I had a lot of mechanics and interactions to define in this game and artwork took a back seat.